Student Work Documentation

 that you use archival artist tape instead.

-• If your drawing tears or becomes damaged in some way, consult with Archive for the best way
+• If your drawing tears or gets damaged, consult with Archive for the best way to repair it.

 • Keep sketches, study models, etc. so that you can track your process for each project.